taurusilver7/next-auth/README.md

 In such cases, update the already registered account with the emailVerification data, since the social accounts already have performed two-factor authentication & email verification.

+Another issue with social login is the account linking.
+An email linked to a social provider will raise an issue when trying to login with a different social provider.
+It generates an OAuthAccountLinking error.

-Add custom pages routes to the auth, when an email conflict due to logging-in with multiple social accounts with same email address arises.
-Add specific routes to resolve the issue.
+Add custom pages routes to the auth, when an email conflict due to logging-in with multiple social accounts arises.
+Add specific routes & error components to resolve the issue.

+-  Credential Verification

+Create a schema model to verify the account credentials entered during registration.

 ## Learn More